 In addition to having close ties to local business, both the Danforth Campus and the School of Medicine at Washington University are dedicated to the support of K-12 education.
 Students from the medical school participate in a variety of outreach programs, including Students Teaching AIDS to Students (STATS), designed to teach awareness and responsible behavior to junior high school students; the Young Scientist Program, an interactive learning experience that brings high school students to the medical center; and health and preventive programs related to drugs and sex education.

 In short, Washington University enjoys a special relationship with St. Louis.

 Interesting St. Louis-Area Facts

-Some of the world's favorite foods were popularized and introduced to a wide audience at the 1904 World's Fair in St. Louis.
-The ice cream cone, iced tea and hamburgers all became food favorites there.
-It is said that the fair was the first place where hot dogs met French's mustard.
+- Some of the world's favorite foods were popularized and introduced to a wide audience at the 1904 World's Fair in St. Louis.
+The ice cream cone, iced tea and hamburgers all became food favorites at the fair, and it is said that the fair was the first place where hot dogs met French's mustard.

 - The Eads Bridge over the Mississippi River, near the present site of the Gateway Arch, was the first arched steel truss bridge in the world.
 When it was first proposed, it was scoffed at as impossible to build.
 Completed in 1874, it is still in use today.